Palestinian attacks stoke Israeli fears of recession

 Bank Leumi Chief Economist Gil Bufman said that even before the recent violence, tourism was struggling to return to levels prevalent before the July-August 2014 Gaza conflict with the current level 15 percent below the pre-war peak.

-If “the security events characterizing the recent days continue for an extended period, then a further delay in the recovery of incoming tourism is likely,” he said.
+If “the security events characterising the recent days continue for an extended period, then a further delay in the recovery of incoming tourism is likely,” he said.

 Editing by Jeffrey Heller/Jeremy Gaunt